The Palanor Indices

 Numen for the public read:

-Palanor reads labor heat at 54.3 of 100 — close to its 24-month neutral.
-The composite shows no decisive lean.
+Palanor reads labor heat at 66.1 of 100 — modestly above its 24-month neutral.
+The composite is steady, with the weight of components leaning in one direction.

 24-month history of this index.
 The composite is recomputed daily; values are stored with timestamps.